ajar/gumshoe/README.md

 Getting Started
 ---------------

-Once installed, typing "gselog" anywhere should reveal the log management page.
-From here, you can search for records, delete those records, and change "gselog" to something more creative.
+Once installed, typing `gselog` anywhere should reveal the log management page.
+From here, you can search for records, delete those records, and change `gselog` to something more creative.

 Provided that the extension is enabled and the user/password pair has not previously been recorded, login attempts to most (semantically correct)